bean-frog/pi-neopixel/README.md

 ### 10. Access the Web GUI

-- The program will provide an address containing the local IP of the Pi on your network.
-You can:
+- Once started, the program shouls output 3 lines containing the port, local address, and network address.
+To access the web GUI, you can:

-  - **On other devices on the same network**: Enter this address in the browser.
+  - **On other devices on the same network**: Enter the local ip and port (last of the 3 lines).

-  - **On the Pi’s browser**: Use `localhost`.
+  - **On the Pi’s browser**: Use the localhost address (second of the 3 lines).

   - Remember to include the port number (this will be `:3000` unless you modified the code).
+If you just copy the URL from the output, it will already be there.

 ## Credits